 First, choose the temperature monitor the PWM controller will use to monitor for its temp information.
-It's recommended to link the fan control to the CPU, which is predominantly the most important temperature in the system.
-The exception is when you have 32GB of heavily overclocked RAM, which may cause PWM temps to be a concern.
-If this is a concern, set the fan control to the PWM temp.
+It's recommended to tie the fan control to the CPU, which is predominantly the most important temperature in the system.
+The exception is when you are pushing memory overclocks HARD with 64GB of RAM installed, which may cause PWM temps to be a concern; in that case, tie the fan control to the PWM temp.